matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 **Step 1**

 Head to [https://portal.zksync.io/](https://portal.zksync.io/) and connect your wallet.
-You will automatically be asked to add the “zkSync 2.0 testnet Goerli” network.
+You will automatically be asked to add the “zkSync Era testnet Goerli” network.

 You may also add the network manually to your metamask.